cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/adapter.rst

      - Plugin name

 This will return a JSON String map that lists the details of the Plugin.
-This is the information needed to configure the plugin when used in creating an Adapter.
+This is the information needed when configuring an Adapter using the Plugin, the type of each property, and whether it is a mandatory property (*"required"*).

 Example output for the ``Database`` plugin of type ``source`` of the ``etlBatch`` Application Template (pretty-printed and reformatted to fit)::